Check out my custom vibration dampener

 The rubber wraps higher at the toe of the shoe to form the toe guard to increase protection in this high-wear area.

-The midsole for this model shoe uses FlytFoam, one of its significant upgrades from its predecessor, which is 55% lighter while also delivering 76% better cushioning than conventional EVA foam.
+The midsole for this model shoe uses FlytFoam, one of its significant upgrades from its predecessor, which is 55% lighter and delivers 76% better cushioning than conventional EVA foam.
 The result is the most lightweight midsole that Asics has ever produced.

 The Asics Solution Speed FF’s upper delivers form-fitting comfort through its FlexionFit technology and wraps the outermost layer with abrasion-resistant polyurethane for added protection.